Mistakes mean Pennsylvania faces shortage of Moderna shots | Times Leader

-Pennsylvania is facing a temporary shortage of booster shots of the Moderna vaccine because providers inadvertently used them as first doses.
+Pennsylvania is facing a temporary shortage of booster shots of the Moderna vaccine because providers inadvertently used them as first doses, setting back the state’s already stumbling vaccine rollout.

 The error could mean more than 100,000 people will need appointments rescheduled, state health officials said Wednesday.